Zenit (album)

 Zenit (German for: Zenith) is the sixth studio album by Austrian rapper RAF Camora, released on 1 November 2019, through Indipendenza and distributed through Groove Attack.

 Background

 Following the release of his fifth studio album Anthrazit and the subsequent re-release Anthrazit RR in 2017, the rapper announced the end of his career, after the release of Palmen aus Plastik 2 and one last solo album.
 In December 2018, he revealed that his last album will be titled Zenit.
-On August 23, 2019, a trailer was uploaded, directed by Shaho Casado, revealing the release date for the album for 1 November 2019.
+Shaho Casado's trailer with the release date for the album as November 1, 2019, was uploaded on August 23, 2019.